First ever interview 24.3.17 – with Miriam’s update

 Travel is close to my heart and, as you’ve probably gathered from the name of my blog, any chance I get I’m out exploring.
 Whether it’s the beach, mountains, bush trails or river camps, even a night away makes me feel refreshed.
 Doug and I share a love of the outdoors and spent our honeymoon in the Maldives and then Penang so we were always destined to travel widely.
 Our next big trip is to the Red Centre of Australia in June this year, which I’m super excited about.

-Can you tell me something about how you started blogging, what you enjoy, what you’ve learnt?
+Can you tell me something about how you started blogging, what you enjoy and learnt?

 I started my blog back in February 2015 at the suggestion of my (then) 14 year old son.
 He’s always been hugely supportive of my writing and out of the blue suggested that I start my own blog and share my travel and camping stories.
 To be honest I knew nothing about WordPress and very little about blogging and so it was a huge learning curve for me.
 For the first eight or so months I posted very little.